 This experience allows students to explore an area of special interest in depth that integrates class work with a supervised field experience.
 Given sufficient timing of student requests, efforts will be made to arrange practica at distant sites based on special needs.
 Field practicum sites are selected with student involvement.
 Typical sites are often concentrated in central and Northern New England, but the experience could also be elsewhere, including abroad.

 HMP majors must obtain a minimum of a B- in all HMP required courses and prerequisite courses.
 Majors must have an overall grade-point average of 3.00 to remain in the major.
 Students not continuing to make progress in the major, as evidenced by a low grades (below B-), incomplete courses, and/or administrative failures resulting in a cumulative GPA lower than 3.0 may, upon determination by the Health Management and Policy faculty, be excluded from the major and participation in the Field Practicum.
 An exclusion from the major may also be necessary to resolve questions concerning major departmental requirements or University academic standards.

 The academic action of exclusion could be a temporary action.
-Consideration for a temporary action requires that a petition is completed by the student detailing the extenuating circumstances and providing supportive documentation.
-After the petition has been reviewed, a determination of denial or approval will be made by the Health Management and Policy Department for review by faculty with a determination of approval.
+Consideration for a temporary action requires that a petition is completed by the student detailing the extenuating circumstances and providing supportive documentation to the Health Management and Policy Department for review by faculty with a determination of approval.
 Should a petition be granted approval to remain in the major due to extenuating circumstances, the student must demonstrate academic progress (B- in HMP courses and 3.0 GPA) the following semester or they will be excluded from the major without the option to return.
 If the petition is not determined approved by the faculty, students will be required to change their major.

 Internal Applications for HMP Major